UXDProtocol/uxd-program/README.md

 We check that it got filled 100%
-We calculate how much USDC value that was, deduct fees We burn the same value of UXD from what the user sent We withdraw the collateral amount equivalent to the perpshort that has been closed previously (post taxes calculation) We send that back to the user (and his remaining UXD are back too, if any)
+We calculate how much USDC value that was, deduct fees We burn the same value of UXD from what the user sent We withdraw the collateral amount equivalent to the perp short that has been closed previously (post taxes calculation) We send that back to the user (and his remaining UXD are back too, if any)

 Interface